cadia-lvl/SoftwareDevelopmentGuidelines/readme.md

 ---

 ## Packaging / Releasing
 When a project should be released it should be packaged so that it can be easily used by the intended users.
-The packaging depends on the deliverable type, see [deliverables.md](deliverables.md).
+The packaging depends on the deliverable type, see [deliverables](#deliverables).

 General reference for specific deliverables:
 - UI: Compiled and optimized executable.